Learn about US financial aid , Pūtea āwhina a Amerika

 What your COA doesn't include

-If you're a New Zealand citizen or permanent resident as well as a US citizen, your Cost of Attendance doesn't include some costs that international students have.
-These are the costs of:
+If you're a New Zealand citizen or permanent resident as well as a US citizen, your COA doesn't include:

-We subtract your EFC from your Cost of Attendance to work out your individual financial need.
+Massey will subtract your SAI score from your Cost of Attendance to determine your financial need.

-See more about Expected Family Contribution (EFC) at Federal Student Aid
+Learn more about the SAI at Federal Student Aid

 Currency exchange rates

-Student loans are taken out and paid in US dollars while your fees and living expenses need to be paid in New Zealand dollars.
-Currency exchange rates change all the time so the amount you get in New Zealand dollars may be much more or less than you expected when thinking in US dollars.
+Student loans are taken out and paid in US dollars, while your fees and living expenses need to be paid in New Zealand dollars.
+Currency exchange rates change, so the amount you get in New Zealand dollars may be much more or less than expected when thinking in US dollars.

-When you study in New Zealand, your loan amounts are converted between NZ dollars and US dollars twice.
+When you're a student in New Zealand, your loan amounts are converted between NZ and US dollars twice.
 These separate exchange rate conversions take place at different times of the year.

 First conversion

-We need to use US dollars in student loan applications.
+Massey must use US dollars in student loan applications.
 We convert New Zealand dollars to US dollars when working out your Cost of Attendance (COA).
-The COA is in US dollars in your financial aid package and your award letter.
+The COA is in US dollars in your financial aid package and award letter.

 Second conversion